HackerRouter/carpetmod112-modified/README.md

 `dragonCrashingFix`:

 Fixed the path find and the dragon breath.
-The server won't crash anymore and you can freeze the dragon if you enable this!
+The server won't crash anymore and you can freeze the dragon freely if you enable this!(you don't have to worry about placing wrong nodes)

 `doDragonFightNBTTagSave`: